SchniedersLab/forcefieldx/python/README.md

     export PATH="$JAVA_HOME/bin:$PATH"

 ## Install Python for the GraalVM
-This step can be skipped if the curl command above was used with the "-c pythom" flag.
+This step can be skipped if the curl command above was used with the "-c python" flag.

     gu install python